abovethefray/adobe-commerce-klaviyo-connector/INSTALL.md

 - Klaviyo Private API Key and API Revision

 ## 2) Download and bootstrap
-Download the app zip file from Adobe Commerce Marketplace (Exchange) and extract it, or clone from the repository if available:
+Download the app zip file from [Adobe Exchange](https://exchange.adobe.com/apps/browse/ec?appType=ABD&listingType=applications&page=1&partnerLevel=All&product=All&sort=RELEVANCE) and extract it, or clone from the repository if available:
 ```bash
 # If downloading from Exchange:
 unzip app.zip into klaviyo-app-builder folder